SnailCharger/davan690.github.io/_posts/2016-09-09-wrangling-what.md

 ---
+layout: post
 title: "Wrangling data"
 subtitle: "An important and timely excersize"
+image: /img/background-image.jpg
+bigimg: /img/background-image.jpg
 permalink: /wrangling.html
-layout: post
-image: /img/hello_world.jpg
-#bigimg: "/img/background-image.jpg" : "Southern right whale"
 ---

 When dealing with data in a project whether it is my personal research or a statistics project I always start by "wrangling" the data.
 What I mean by this is that I begin by just viewing and plotting the relationships that are easily observed in the data.